Eluinhost/TimeSyncUTC/README.md

 -------------

     default timezone: UTC  # Timezone identifier look at the utc command for link to list of timezones
+    timeserver: time.nist.gov # URL of the timeserver to check with

 Permissions
 -----------